 Author: Public Record Office Victoria

-Author Hazel Edwards is offering her year-long non-fiction masterclass again next year, with the aim of participants completing their books by December 2022.
-The workshop will run in the Victorian Archives Centre conference room on the first Friday of each month throughout 2022 (with flexibility to move online if required due to COVID-19).
+Author Hazel Edwards is offering her year-long non-fiction masterclass again next year, with the aim of participants completing their books by December 2023.
+The workshop will run in the Victorian Archives Centre conference room on the first Friday of each month throughout 2023 (with flexibility to move online if required, as has been done in the previous two years due to COVID-19).

 This year-long course will appeal to procrastinators and those involved in a non-fiction book length project who wish to finish their manuscripts within the year.
 Subjects can include memoir, autobiography, 'how to' books and family histories.
 You can enrol regardless of what stage you are at with your book.
 All participants will be required to present a draft chapter each session.

 This is the sixth year this masterclass has been based at the Victorian Archives Centre with participants from previous years completing family histories and other non-fiction works within the year, many utilising the records of Public Record Office Victoria and National Archives in their research.
 You can read articles from past students on the PROV blog, including: